 The main stage started off relatively calmly though with both Moose Blood and Honeyblood providing the soundtrack.
 Over on the NME stage though and indie favourites and recent NME tour participants Cabbage continued to win over the indie crowd with another solid-set.
 For something a bit different though, the Lock-Up stage was the place to be.
 Black metal favourites Zeal And Ardour brought their complex, feral sound to the afternoon sunshine and certainly lived up to their reputation.

 Back on the NME stage though and Marmozets lit the fuse with a raucous set.
 Then Frank Carter and The Rattlesnakes showed every band on that stage how to put on a live show.
 From circle pits around the tent, to female only crowd surfers, to the sight of Carter himself disappearing into the crowd headfirst.
 The only way this could be described is utter bedlam.

-While all this was going on, The Pretty Reckless brought their dirgy rock to the main stage.
+While all this was going on, The Pretty Reckless brought their dirgy rock to the main www.
 Pvris delivered another classy performance.
 However, it was during their set that it became clear how much of this audience was here purely for the headliner with energy levels barely raising throughout the afternoon acts.
 With the art-rock of At The Drive In doing nothing to raise the interest of the crowd.
 It was up to nu-metal titans Korn to wake the crowd up with a brutally angsty career-spanning set including a crushing rendition of “Blind”.

 Major Lazer caused absolute mayhem in the main arena.Frontman Diplo zorbed his way across the bouncing crowd.
 Having promised to bring a carnival atmosphere to the festival, the outfit didn’t disappoint.
 Coupled with even more sunny weather, Leeds Festival made sure the weekend went out in style.